NEWAGE-Labs/nal.docs/docs/current release/QSM.md

 #### 6.2.2 Competence Requirements ####

-The competence requirement for each laboratory function is detailed in the *Quality System Document - Task Competencies*
+The competence requirement for each laboratory function is detailed in the *Quality System Document - Task Competencies*.

 #### 6.2.3 Personnel Competence ####

 The Quality Management Team authorizes specific personnel to perform particular types of sampling, test and/or calibrations, to issue test reports, to give opinions and interpretations, and to operate particular types of equipment.
 Records of the training, skills, and experience of all technical personnel and contracted personnel are maintained.
-Additional information about the procedures and records relating to personnel competence can be found in the *Quality System Procedure - Personnel*.
+Additional information about the procedures and records relating to personnel competence can be found in the [*Quality System Procedure - Personnel*](QSPs/Personnel.md).

 #### 6.2.4 Communication of Duties, Responsibilities, and Authorities ####